Code-Institute-Submissions/TutorShip/README.md

 * Another feature I would like to add would be a student dashboard where tutors can track the students they are currently tutoring, take notes, track payments and issue receipts to their students.

 * A rating system for the tutors is something I would like to implement in the future.
 This would be included through the student dashboard section.
 The students that the tutor has worked with would receive a review form where they could submit a rating based on their experience with the tutor.

+* I would like to add the option for users to upload their profile image directly instead of pasting a link to an image hosted elsewhere.

  - - - -